-Necrotizing enterocolitis (NEC) (NEH krow tie zing enter oh koe LIE tis) is a disease of the bowel (intestine) of newborn infants.
+Necrotizing enterocolitis (NEC) (NEH-krow-tie-zing enter-oh-koe-LIE-tis) is a disease of the bowel (intestine) of newborn infants.
 The exact cause of NEC is not known.
-Usually, an infant with NEC is premature and has a low birth weight.
-When a baby has NEC, the lining of the bowel cannot function.
-The lining of the bowel is necessary for the baby to absorb food normally.
+Usually, an infant with NEC is born early (premature) and has a low birth weight.
+When a baby has NEC, the lining of the bowel does not work.
+The lining of the bowel is needed for the baby to absorb food the right way.

 Your baby may have some of these symptoms: